marwern/PLCreX/docs/source/fbd_to_st.rst

 .. fbd_to_st:

 The FBD-to-ST Compiler translates IEC 61131-3 FBDs stored in PLCopen XML format into ST POUs.
-In this context, PLCreX supports the translation in different formats, which are shown in the following picture.
+In this context, PLCreX supports the translation in different formats.
 In general, PLCreX distinguishes between a **formal** representation of the parameter list of instantiated POUs, for example ``TONx(IN := A, PT := B);`` and a **non formal** representation, ``TONx(A,B);``.
 Furthermore, we distinguish between a **forward** translation strategy and a **backward** translation strategy.

 .. warning::